NaomiDerel/Image_Search/README.md

 Or run on the provided Azure Machine for the course, with kernel `azureml_py310_sdkv2 (Python 3.10.15)`.

+## Example Usage

+To run the full retrieval pipeline, run the 'pipeline.py' script with a desired query image and k value for the top k retrieved images.
+The script can create the vector database from scratch or load a pre-existing one.

 ## Datasets

 Download the house styles dataset from [Kaggle](https://www.kaggle.com/datasets/kelvingothman/house-typestyle-detection) - to access the `all_images` folder containing the .jpg files.